SAP Supercharges Copilot Joule With Collaborative Capabilities To Ignite Enterprise AI Revolution

-WALLDORF, Germany, Oct.
-8, 2024 /PRNewswire/ -- SAP SE (NYSE: SAP ) today unveiled groundbreaking AI innovations across a technology foundation that drives 87% of global commerce, putting its generative AI copilot Joule at the center of a new way of doing business.
+HONG KONG, Oct 9, 2024 - (ACN Newswire) - SAP SE (NYSE: SAP) unveiled groundbreaking AI innovations across a technology foundation that drives 87% of global commerce, putting its generative AI copilot Joule at the center of a new way of doing business.
 At its annual SAP TechEd conference, SAP announced powerful new capabilities that complement and extend Joule, including collaborative AI agents imbued with custom skills to complete complex cross-disciplinary tasks.
 Other innovations include the SAP Knowledge Graph, a next-generation solution poised to help developers unlock the full value of SAP data by connecting it with rich business context, and new tools to ensure developers can continue driving Business AI innovation.

+Muhammad Alam, member of the Executive Board of SAP SE, SAP Product Engineering

 Supercharging Joule